dnbrakk/comfy/README.md

 - Application will crash if images are enabled and Comfy is run by another user than the one that is logged into the X Session the terminal emulator is running in (e.g. if you switch users using 'su user' then run comfy).
 - Intense image flickering for a few seconds after resizing terminal window using the mouse (e.g. by dragging an edge or corner of the window).
 Really not sure what causes this.
 - Brief image flickering in some terminal emulators when scrolling catalog pages when the column width of threads displayed is greater than two.
+- Intermittent image flickering in st (stterm).
+This might be caused by footer redrawing in the tick event of catalog and thread widgets.
 - Images don't display in some terminal emulators running in X.
 - Crashes (eventually) when running in TTY with images enabled.
 - Scroll stuttering after scrolling the mouse wheel very quickly.
-- TextWidget string sanitization is inefficient and doesn't currently strip all HTML.
+- TextWidget string sanitization is inefficient and doesn't currently strip all HTML or convert most HTML entities to the proper chars.
 - When tofu (characters unsupported by terminal's font) gets displayed, it sometimes breaks the layout and/or leaves artifacts behind when scrolling (do a hard refresh by pressing F5 to get rid of the artifacts).

 ### Contributing